-Uganda’s geography & climate is defined by its location in the basin of the east and western wings of the Great East Africa Rift Valley.
+Uganda’s geography & climate is defined by its location in the basin of the east and west wings of the Great East Africa Rift Valley.
 Uganda lies on the elevated basin which rises between the eastern and western branches of the Great Rift Valley.
-Most of the country is over 1,000 meters in altitude and topography is generally flat as you move west to east.
+Most of the country is over 1,000 meters in altitude, and topography is generally flat as you move west to east.

 The most mountainous part of Uganda is the Kigezi region in the southwest.
-North of Kigezi, on the Congolese border, the 70×30 kilometres Rwenzori Mountains form the highest mountain range in Africa with Margherita Peak (5, 109 meters), on Mount Stanley the highest point in the Rwenzori, only exceeded in altitude by the free-standing Mount Kenya and Mount Kilimanjaro.
+North of Kigezi, on the Congolese border, the 70×30 kilometers Rwenzori Mountains form the highest mountain range in Africa.
+On Mount Stanley, Margherita Peak (5,109 meters) is the highest point in the Rwenzori, only exceeded in altitude by the free-standing Mount Kenya and Mount Kilimanjaro.

-Except in the dry north, where in some areas the average annual rainfall is as low as 100 millimetres, most parts of Uganda receive an annual rainfall of between 1,000 – 2,000 millimetres.
+Except in the dry north, where the average annual rainfall is as low as 100 millimeters in some areas, most parts of Uganda receive yearly precipitation of between 1,000 and 2,000 millimeters.
 There is wide regional variation in rainfall patterns.
-It can rain almost any time of the year in the western Uganda and lake Lake Victoria region.
+It can rain almost any time of the year in western Uganda and the Lake Victoria region.

-As a rough guide however, the wet seasons are from mid-September to November and from March to May.
-The rest of the year, little or no rainfall can be realized.
-Detailed information on the best time to plan your safari trip to Uganda.
+As a rough guide, however, the wet seasons are from mid-September to November and from March to May.
+For the rest of the year, little or no rainfall can be realized—detailed information on the best time to plan your safari trip to Uganda.